-Inviting my students to join me on facebook and use it academically was a difficult and controversial decision.
-In fact, I was inspired by Obama’s “race to the top” as well as a TED talk that convinced me that one has to be genuine and willing to lose control in order to be a website administrator.
-This coupled with the fact that one does not have to be “friends” with one’s students to be in a group, led me to embark on a journey to educate the 21st century gentleman.
-There are two major things I have accomplished: one is that I engaged my students in their space (social media, facebook) and I taught them how to use it academically (for their own personal gain) and secondly, I have allowed students to drive the content of the course through collaborating and pursuing information, all the while driving one another to learn and better articulate their opinions in open academic discussion.
+Inviting my students to join me on Facebook and use it academically was a difficult and controversial decision.
+I was inspired by Obama’s “race to the top” as well as a TED talk that convinced me that one has to be genuine and willing to lose control in order to be a website administrator.
+This coupled with the fact that one does not have to be “friends” with one’s students to be in a group, led me to embark on a journey to educate the 21st century student.
+There are two major things I have accomplished: first, I engaged my students in their space (social media, Facebook) and I taught them how to use it academically (for their own personal gain); and second, I have allowed students to drive the content of the course by collaborating and pursuing information, all the while driving one another to learn and better articulate their opinions in open academic discussion.

-Admittedly, I was nervous creating a group and showing the students my facebook, but when I proposed this idea, I realized the students were opening their facebook pages to me as well.
+Admittedly, I was nervous creating a group and showing students my Facebook; but when I proposed this idea I realized the students were willing to open their Facebook pages to me.
 Fortunately, most students learned how to ramp up their privacy settings.
-They were forced to evaluate their Internet image, and then promised to use their facebook academically.
+They were forced to evaluate their Internet image, and then promised to use their Facebook academically.
 Since that agreement, I have been nothing but pleased with the results.
 I am engaging them in their space and getting what I wanted out of them.
-Below is a screen shot of one night’s homework.
+Below is a screenshot of one night’s homework.

-In addition to teaching collaboration, the group requires that students evaluate other posts as well as new historical information all the while trying to be the first to teach that Napoleon wasn’t actually that short, he was 5’6!
-Every night, I require students to answer questions from the reading, but also to research extracurricular historical knowledge, learn it and then teach it to their peers.
-Thus, I can post a list of historical figures or events to have the students research; and I always have one student who is a newly created expert on a topic that I will teach in class.
+In addition to teaching collaboration, the group requires that students evaluate each other’s posts as well as new historical information.
+But because of Facebook’s notification system, there’s also pressure to be the first to figure out, for example, that Napoleon wasn’t actually that short, he was 5-6, or correct someone else’s mistake–historical or grammatical.
+With this group, in addition to requiring students to answer questions from the reading, I also have htem research extracurricular historical knowledge, and teach it to their peers.
+Thus, I can post a list of historical figures or events to have the students research; and I always have one student who becomes an expert on that topic that I can question in class.

 Furthermore, I can also post links, videos, articles, pictures and documents to use in my course.
 Some of the students were so taken by our discussion of the events in Egypt that they posted news articles, links, and one student even posted a link of a protestor getting shot!
-This sharing of educational links has changed the way my students look at the facebook.
+This sharing of educational links has changed the way my students look at their Facebook.

-The last great advantage of engaging students in facebook groups is perhaps the most powerful, the social influence from their peers.
+The last great advantage of engaging students in Facebook groups is perhaps the most powerful–the social influence from their peers.
 Whenever a student writes a strong answer or asks a good question, it inspires other students to rise to that level.
-I have noticed that the majority of my students do their history homework first every night, this way they can be the first to show the class a BBC video of Hannibal’s elephants.
+I have noticed that the majority of my students do their history homework first every night, this way they can be the first to show the class a BBC video of Hannibal’s elephants (as one student did).

-Despite being hated by other teachers for giving students a right to facebook during study hall, I hope that some teachers can also see the benefit of engaging the students in this forum.
-I have enjoyed watching the students evolve their opinion of facebook from a place to plan, laugh and flirt to a place to teach and learn.
-Of course, the person who benefits most from all of this is me, because I feel I can teach more historical content while they are rapidly improving their intellectual skills.
+Despite being hated by other teachers for giving students a right to Facebook during study hall, I hope that some teachers will see the benefit of engaging the students in this forum.
+I have enjoyed watching the students evolve their opinion of Facebook from a place to be social to a place to teach and learn.
+Of course, the person who benefits most from all of this is me, because I feel I can teach more historical content while they are rapidly improving their intellectual AND digital-literacy skills.